 Can't find what you want?

-If you’ve searched for a volunteering opportunity but still can’t find what you want, you could:
+If you’ve searched for a volunteering opportunity but can’t find what you want, you could:

 - Go to organisations direct.
 Many organisations don’t advertise through us, but might advertise on their own website

 - Be bold.
-Contact and organisation and offer your skills.
+Contact an organisation and offer your skills.
 They may not know that they need you yet!

 - Look in libraries, community and learning centres.
 Often groups will advertise opportunities here